Jouy-en-Josas

 Jouy-en-Josas (/fr/) is a commune in the Yvelines department in the Île-de-France region in Northern France.
 It is located in the southwestern outer suburbs of Paris, 16.4 km from the centre of Paris, on the departmental border with Essonne.

 Jouy-en-Josas is home to the main campus of HEC School of Management (HEC Paris).

+A portion of the Vélizy-Villacoublay Air Base is in this commune.

 Geography

-Jouy-en-Josas is four kilometres to the south-east of Versailles, and 19r km to the south-west of Paris, in the middle of the valley of the Bièvre river.
+Jouy-en-Josas is four kilometres to the south-east of Versailles, and 19 km to the south-west of Paris, in the middle of the valley of the Bièvre river.
 A town with nearly eight thousand inhabitants, half of Jouy-en-Josas is covered by forest.

 The communes that surround Jouy-en-Josas are Vélizy-Villacoublay, to the north-east, Bièvres to the east, Saclay to the south, Toussus-le-Noble to the extreme south-west, Les Loges-en-Josas to the west, Buc to the north-west and Versailles to the north-north-west.

 History

 Jouy is a direct translation of Latin gaudium, both meaning "joy".
-Josas was the ancient name of an archdiaconate of the archbishop of Paris.
+Josas was the ancient name of an archidiaconate of the archbishop of Paris.
 Although many discoveries in various parts of the town attest to there once having been a Gallo-Roman presence there, the first traces of the construction of a village are of the ninth century.
 Stimulated by the presence of monks from the abbey of Saint-Germain-des-Prés in Paris, Jouy grew rapidly, but the population was progressively annihilated in the fourteenth century by a number of wars and epidemics.
 By 1466, there were only three houses left in the village.

 From that date forward, Jouy became home to several aristocratic families.
 A number of seigneurs from Jouy had close relations with the kings: Antoine d'Aquin was the personal doctor to Louis XIV, and his grandson, Antoine-Louis de Rouillé, became Secretary of State of the Navy and Foreign Affairs under Louis XV.

 In 1759, Christophe-Philippe Oberkampf, an entrepreneur of German origins, moved to Jouy-en-Josas and started a factory there, which produced toile de Jouy, a cotton fabric printed with isolated engraved vignettes of historical figures or landscapes, usually printed in red or green on white cotton.
 He became the town's first mayor in 1790.
 Industry started to wane in 1799 and even further in 1815, when Napoleon was toppled and Oberkampf died.
 Oberkampf's motto, "Recte et Viligenter", Latin for "Uprightness and Vigilance", was used by the commune for its coat of arms.

 The Cartier Foundation for Contemporary Art settled in Jouy-en-Josas for a short time, before moving to the Boulevard Raspail in Paris.
 Jouy is also the home of the HEC School of Management, one of the renowned grandes écoles, which moved there from Paris in 1964.